 Something for everyone

-From the wide-open skies and mountain ranges to the cities and museums, it does really seem like everything is bigger in Texas.
-Texas has a little something for everyone, whether you’re into art and food or backpacking through canyons and desert plains or camping under the night sky.
+From the wide-open skies and mountain ranges to the sandy beaches and city’s museums, it does really seem like everything is bigger in Texas.
+Texas has a little something for everyone, whether you’re into its art and food scene, backpacking through canyons and desert plains, camping under the night sky, or simply embarking on a road trip for scenic drives.
 Head to the lone star state and experience some of that Texas hospitality firsthand!

 Get Trip101 in your inbox